BXCL701 + Pembrolizumab for Pancreatic Cancer

 The trial requires a 'washout period' (time without taking certain medications) of at least 2 weeks for prior anti-tumor therapy before starting the study.
 It's best to discuss your specific medications with the trial team to see if any adjustments are needed.

-Is the combination of BXCL701 and Pembrolizumab safe for humans?
+Is there any evidence suggesting that the combination of BXCL701 and pembrolizumab is likely to be safe for humans?

-What makes the drug combination of BXCL701 and Pembrolizumab unique for pancreatic cancer?
+What evidence suggests that the combination of BXCL701 and pembrolizumab might be an effective treatment for pancreatic cancer?

 BW